 3 1/2 cups (489 grams) all-purpose flour, divided

 1 tablespoon milk

 Sesame seeds to sprinkle on top of buns

 Place yeast into a large bowl of a stand mixer; whisk in warm water and ½ teaspoon sugar.
 Cover and let stand until mixture is foamy (5-10 minutes)

-With paddle attachment, mix flour, egg, melted butter, remaining sugar and salt into yeast mixture (just until combined).
+With paddle attachment, mix 3 cups of the flour, egg, melted butter, remaining sugar and salt into yeast mixture (just until combined).

 Put a dough hook onto stand mixer and knead the dough on low speed until soft and sticky, about 6-7 minutes.
 If dough is too sticky, add a little more flour and knead for one more minute.

 Transfer dough onto a floured work surface; dough will be slightly sticky.
 Form the dough lightly into a smooth, round shape, gently tucking loose ends underneath.

 Coat inside of mixing bowl with olive oil.
 Place the dough in the bowl and turn over to lightly coat with oil.
 Cover bowl with plastic wrap or towel and let rise in a warm place until doubled in size (about two hours)

 Press dough down to release air bubbles and put on a lightly floured work surface.
 Make a rectangle with the dough.
 Pat out to ½ “ thickness.
 Using a pastry cutter slice the dough into 8 equal pieces.
 If you want, you can use a scale for more accuracy.
 Form each piece into a round shape.